-You need marketing collateral, a collection of print and online materials such as whitepapers, sales scripts and website content, to support the sales of your products or services.
+You need marketing collateral — a collection of print and online materials such as white papers, sales scripts and website content — to support the sales of your products or services.
 But it takes planning to effectively prepare the collateral you need.
-You have to think about what these materials will be used for (promoting a sale, generating awareness, etc.), what message you want to deliver and what the most effective way to reach your audience is.
-If your to-do list is already too long, you may want to outsource the creation of your marketing collateral.
-Here’s what you should consider as you decide how to proceed.
+You have to think about:

-Marketing collateral allows your sales force — the individuals who sell your company’s products or services — to introduce your company’s offerings to the public and effectively explain key benefits.
-Whether it’s a promotional flyer or sales sheet, your marketing collateral will influence the way your company is perceived by prospective customers.
+Marketing collateral allows your sales force (the individuals who sell your company’s products or services) to introduce your company’s offerings to the public and effectively explain key benefits.
+Whether it’s a promotional flyer or a sales sheet, your marketing collateral will influence the way your company is perceived by prospective customers.
 This is why it’s important to put your best foot forward.
-Below we’ve outlined the pros and cons of creating marketing collateral internally vs. hiring a vendor.

 Creating marketing collateral internally

-Pros: You know your own company’s brand standards better than anyone else — your colors, message, tone and so on.
+There are plenty of reasons to keep your marketing collateral in-house.
+You know your own company’s brand standards better than anyone else — your logo, colors, message, tone and so on.
 Plus, it’s easier for you to know what needs to be done because you work directly with your sales team.
 Because there are fewer people involved in the approval process, you’ll be able to change or update your collateral quickly.

-In practice: In season two of Small Business Revolution — Main Street, Polka Dot Parlor had a clear vision: to be a place where women of all ages can explore clothing and accessories that make them feel like themselves.
+In Season Two of Small Business Revolution, an original series by Deluxe, Polka Dot Parlor had a clear vision: to be a place where women of all ages can explore clothing and accessories that make them feel like themselves.
 With strong personal standards to reach, owner Paulette Kirk Kasmer knew what she wanted to communicate and who she wanted to communicate to.
 Still, her store kept her busy enough that she hadn’t found quite the best way to communicate that message to her audience.

 When the Deluxe team helped boost her visual brand online and inside the shop — using items like retail packaging and a website — they left her with the tools she needed to continue her marketing and to reach potential customers, along with a handy reference kit of her branding materials for future use.